Announcing the Fourth London International Piano Symposium at the Royal College of Music Oct 25th 2005

 Thus, on October 25th 2025 the fourth symposium at the Royal College of Music will seek to supplant this established belief, and show that while the mind is self-evidently the site of mental phenomena, it is also fully embodied.

-While we welcome researchers from the medical, and scientific communities, and those teaching and studying in the conservatoires and institutes of higher education teaching, we also wish to encourage those in the private sector who have a passion for playing and would like to learn more.
+While we welcome researchers from the medical, and scientific communities, and those teaching and studying in the conservatoires and institutes of higher education, we also wish to encourage those in the private sector who have a passion for playing and would like to learn more.

-The London International Piano Symposium (LIPS) is charitable organization (for tax purposes) with an educational platform, which is committed to enabling world-leading research at the interface between the sciences, medicine and the art of piano performance.
+The London International Piano Symposium (LIPS) is charitable organization (for tax purposes) committed to providing a platform which enables world-leading research at the interface between science, medicine and the art of piano performance.
+Charity Reference No: EW29056.

 Royal Conservatory of TorontoPiano Magazine